Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 2. Event-Driven File Processing

-Example: Data transformation pipeline
+Example.
+Data transformation pipeline

-Common use cases:
+Common use cases.

-• CSV/JSON parsing and validation
+• CSV and JSON parsing and validation

 • Log file processing and aggregation